Australia: Bushfire crisis triggers mass protests | DW | 10.01.2020

 Australia stepped back in its commitment to the UN Paris climate accord last year.
 The country is the world's largest exporter of coal and liquefied natural gas.

-Climate activists staged rallies outside the officers of German industrial manufacturing firm Siemens on Friday over its role in a coal mine project in Australia.
+Climate activists staged rallies outside the officers of German industrial manufacturing firm Siemens on Friday over its role in the Adani coal mine project in Australia.
 The activists called for an end to the project due to emissions from coal-fired plants that could contribute to global warming.

 Read more: Wildfires: Climate change and deforestation increase the global risk